Best Law Firms Ranked By Best Lawyers USA 2025 - Best Rated Personal Injury Lawyers

 Call an Experienced Accident Attorney!

 You may be entitled to compensation.
 If you or a loved one have been injured in an accident on Thanksgiving weekend caused by the negligence of another party, you should discuss your legal options with an accident attorney.
-The Orange County accident lawyers at the Law Offices of Samer Habbas & Associates can help.
-Our personal injury lawyers specialize in handling a variety of cases; including car accidents, slip and falls, fire and burn injuries, and more.
-With multiple offices located in Irvine, Anaheim, Los Angeles, El Segundo, Riverside, and San Diego, our accident attorneys represent injured victims across Southern California.
-For more information or to schedule a complimentary consultation with a personal injury attorney, please call 949-727-9300.
+The talented accident lawyers at the Law Offices of Samer Habbas & Associates can help.
+For more information or to schedule a FREE consultation with one of our attorneys, call 949-727-9300.